-To replace a lost licence call 0844 453 0118 Once you are through to the DVLA press the following options:
+To replace a lost licence call 0844 453 0118.
+Once you have been connected to the DVLA, press the following options:

 - Press (1) to get put through to “Licences”

 - Press (3) to select the option to replace

 - Press (1) to select the replacements department

 - Press (1) if you want to replace your licence with no changes to your details

 If you find that your driving licence has been lost, stolen, damaged or destroyed, whether it was accidentally or on purpose, you will need to arrange a replacement.
 You can sort a replacement in 3 different ways: online, over the phone (0844 453 0118) or by post.
 To make your application online, you will need to apply by using your Government Gateway ID.
 If you haven’t got one, or are wanting to re-register, you will be given an ID as a part of your application process.
 If you find that your driving licence is stolen, you will need to contact the police